rybafish/rybafish.github.io/customKPIgantt.md

 START and STOP columns are timestamp format.

-entitiy: this column will be used to group processes.
+entitiy: this column will be used to group events.

 description: any additional information to be displayed when the entry is clicked on.